 Top 10 Best Rain Jackets for Running Reviewed

-Unless you are bound to your treadmill, running entails contact with the elements.
-Wind, rain, sun, and even snow are probably well-known friends to you if you’re a die-hard runner.
-In some senses, this is a perk of running.
-Fresh air and the feeling of contact with the natural world can enliven and improve health.
-Then again you can easily get too cold, hot, wet, etc and this can detract from your running experience.
+Unless you’re bound to the indoor track or your treadmill, running requires contact with the elements.
+Wind, rain, sun, and snow are probably well-known friends to you if you’re a die-hard runner.
+In some senses, this is the joy in running.
+Fresh air and the feeling of contact with the natural world enlivens and improves health.
+This is why running jacket selection is so vital, you don’t want any of the elements detracting you from your running experience.

-Light showers, flash storms, sudden snowfalls, mist, drizzle, wind-driven rain, damp air, chilly wet winds, all these vastly different weather conditions require brand running rain jacket makers to think very creatively.
-There is not a one for all weather conditions running jacket, jackets are designed with the seasons in mind.
+Light showers, flash storms, sudden snowfalls, mist, humidity, drizzle, wind-driven rain, damp air, chilly wet winds; all these vastly different weather conditions require top brand outerwear manufacturers to think very creatively.
+There is no universal weather running jacket, so they must be designed with specific seasons in mind.

-A jacket which is good protection for a summer rain shower will not give the same during colder temps.
-Some jackets are designed to be super light, easy to stash away in a stuff-pocket and fine for a local run or a short trail run.
-Other jackets need to offer more, especially if a runner is caught out in the heavier rain while out on a tough long trail run.
-You can, if you look, even find jackets which were not specifically designed for runners but are still more than ideal for even longer runs.
+A jacket which offers good protection for a summer rain shower will not function the same during colder temps.
+Some jackets are designed to be super light, easy to stash away in a stuff-pocket and fine for a local run.
+Other jackets need to offer more, especially if a runner is caught out in heavy rain while on a long trail run.
+If you spend a little more time looking, you can even find jackets which were not specifically designed for running but are more than ideal for intense weather conditions.